taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [Gemini](https://github.com/kyegomez/gemini) - The open source implementation of Gemini, the model that will "eclipse ChatGPT" by Google
  * [MoneyPrinterTurbo](https://github.com/harry0703/moneyprinterturbo) - 利用AI大模型，一键生成高清短视频 Generate short videos with one click using AI LLM.
  * [zap-gpt](https://github.com/marcusgoncalvess/zap-gpt) - This project explores the integration of ChatGPT with WhatsApp, turning the chatbot into a virtual assistant capable of tasks such as talking to friends, answering customer questions, and much more, with a touch of humanization in the conversations.
+ * [zap-gpt-free](https://github.com/marcusgoncalvess/zap-gpt-free) - This project explores the integration of ChatGPT with WhatsApp, turning the chatbot into a virtual assistant capable of tasks such as talking to friends, answering customer questions, and much more, with a touch of humanization in the conversations.

 ## Reimplementations